The Hausdorff- and Nagata-dimension of M\"obius spaces: The Hausdorff-dimension of strong M obius spaces

 We have seen earlier that adding one point doesn't change the Hausdorff measure.
 Therefore, we can add the point $\infty$ and get

 for all $0 < \delta < \frac{1}{n^3 K^2}$ and $n \in \mathbb{N}$.
 Taking the limit for $\delta \rightarrow 0$ yields

 for all $n \in \mathbb{N}$.
-Using the $\sigma$-subadditivity of $\mu_{d'}^s$, we see that
+Using the $\sigma$-subadditivity of $\mu_{\rho'}^s$, we see that

-We conclude that if $\mu_{d}^s(X) = 0$, then $\mu_{d'}^s(X) = 0$.
-Therefore, the Hausdorff-dimension of $(X,d')$ is at most the Hausdorff-dimension of $(X,d)$.
-Since the involution of $d'$ at the point $\infty$ is again $d$, we get the reversed inequality as well.
-This implies that the Hausdorff-dimension is invariant under involution and that the Hausdorff-dimension of an intrinsic M\"obius space is well-defined.\\
+We conclude that if $\mu_{\rho}^s(Z) = 0$, then $\mu_{\rho'}^s(Z) = 0$.
+Therefore, the Hausdorff-dimension of $(Z,\rho')$ is at most the Hausdorff-dimension of $(Z,\rho)$.
+Since the involution of $\rho'$ at the point $\infty$ is $\rho$ again, we get the reversed inequality as well.
+This implies that the Hausdorff-dimension is invariant under involution and that the Hausdorff-dimension of a strong M\"obius space is well-defined.\\